Paris - Ile De France Section

 The playwright Eugène Ionesco, one of the prominent figures of the French Avant-garde theatre, was buried in Div6.

 Interested in sculpture, architecture and music?

-His grave is dominated by a red porphyry obelisk topped with a bronze statue of an angel soaring into the sky.
+A red porphyry obelisk topped with a bronze statue of an angel soaring into the sky marks his grave.

 Cesar Baldaccini, simply known as César, was a leading artist in welded-metal sculpture.